BIONF/bionf_cookiecutter/analysis/{{cookiecutter.repo_name}}/README.md

 ## How to use

 If you create a new conda environment for this analysis.
-Please remember to regularly save your environment to a file:
+Please remember save your environment to a file after each change:

 `mamba env export > environment.yml`